City Thameslink railway station: Name and location

+London Buses routes 8, 15, 17, 25, 26, 40, 46, 59, 63, 76, 133, 341 and night routes N8, N15, N21, N25, N26, N63, N199, N242, N550 and N551 serve the station.

 History

 Opening

 The Thameslink line opened in 1988 after the Snow Hill tunnel, closed to passengers since 1916, was re-opened to provide a through route to Farringdon and King's Cross from South London.
 Initially, trains used the approach viaduct for the now-closed Holborn Viaduct station.
 The new service was an immediate financial success, and it was decided to redevelop the Holborn Viaduct site with a new station and business complex.
 The work was part-financed by the London property developer Rosehaugh Stanhope.

-Before Holborn Viaduct closed, a new line between Blackfriars and the tunnel was constructed on a different alignment slightly to the east and at a lower elevation, providing the opportunity to build 600000 sqft of office space above the station on a 4 acre site.
-City Thameslink was built to replace Holborn Viaduct station.
-The total cost was estimated at between £360 and £450 million.
+Before Holborn Viaduct station closed, a new line between Blackfriars and the tunnel was constructed on a different alignment slightly to the east and at a lower elevation, providing the opportunity to build 600000 sqft of office space above the new station on a 4 acre site.
+City Thameslink was built to replace Holborn Viaduct station and is partly on the site of the old station.
+The total cost was estimated at £360–£450 million.
 Because of a proposed routing for the second phase of the Jubilee line through the area, part of the station was built to allow for a future interchange.